-1 Introduction
+1 INTRODUCTION

-Ambient energy harvesting [10] enables deployments of batteryless sensing devices [1, 20, 23, 27, 47, 49], reducing environment impact and maintenance costs.
-However, harvested energy is erratic and generally not sufficient to power devices continuously.
-Devices thus experience frequent power failures that cause executions to become intermittent, with periods of active operation interleaved by periods where the device is off recharging its energy buffers.
-Power failures cause devices to shut down and lose the program state, restarting all over again when energy is newly available.
-Forward progress of programs is therefore compromised.
+Ambient energy harvesting [10] enables deployments of batteryless sensing devices [1, 20, 23, 27, 48, 50], reducing environment impact and maintenance costs.
+However, harvested energy is erratic and may not suffice to power devices continuously.
+Frequent power failures occur that cause executions to become intermittent, with